Unbreakable (Backstreet Boys album): Critical reception

 Unbreakable received generally mixed reviews from most music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 56, based on 8 reviews.
-Bill Lamb from About.com gave the album 4 out of 5 stars, praising "the incomparably lush harmonies and instantly pleasing melodies" and labeling the songs "radio friendly."
+Bill Lamb from About.com gave the album four out of five stars, praising "the incomparably lush harmonies and instantly pleasing melodies" and labeling the songs "radio friendly."
 Lamb also commented that the band "have settled into a comfortable place as an adult vocal group" and named the album "a pure pop pleasure."
 Tammy LaGorce from Amazon.com judged that the album "boasts Super Glue-strength harmonies and an overall tightness of sound" and that "the music is more thoughtful and mature than ever."
-Simon Vozick-Levinson of Entertainment Weekly judged that "They come close to recreating the sheer euphoria of their biggest pre-2YK smashes on many of the up-tempo dance-pop numbers that follow."
-Stephen Thomas Erlewine from AllMusic gave the album 3 out of 5 stars, writing that "the basic sound of the album is good, but the problem is that few of the songs stick.
-Here, the Backstreet Boys don't have any songs that will lift them out of the adult contemporary world -- but the audience who has turned from teens to adults with them will likely enjoy its easy sound, as there is nothing bad here.
+Simon Vozick-Levinson of Entertainment Weekly judged that "They come close to recreating the sheer euphoria of their biggest pre-Y2K smashes on many of the up-tempo dance-pop numbers that follow," while Paul Connolly, writing for The Evening Standard, remarked that Unbreakable "just about manages to walk the fine line between mature and pop without becoming boring."

+Stephen Thomas Erlewine from AllMusic gave the album three out of five stars, writing that "the basic sound of the album is good, but the problem is that few of the songs stick.
+Here, the Backstreet Boys don't have any songs that will lift them out of the adult contemporary world — but the audience who has turned from teens to adults with them will likely enjoy its easy sound, as there is nothing bad here.
 There's just nothing great, either."
 Gemma Padley of BBC Music felt that the album "is a valiant effort at reinvention and an at times gutsier record."
-Matt O'Leary from Virgin Media opined that "While there is nothing to match their crowning glory – karaoke classic "I Want It That Way" – this is a largely inoffensive collection of pop hits.
+Matt O'Leary from Virgin Media opined that "while there is nothing to match their crowning glory — karaoke classic "I Want It That Way" — this is a largely inoffensive collection of pop hits.
 It's bound to be huge."
-Lauren Murphy from Entertainment.ie called Unbreakable "far from the perfect pop album - in fact, it's rather boring for the most part - but it does confirm that Backstreet Boys aren't quite ready for the scrap heap just yet."
-Christian Hoard from Rolling Stone gave the album 2 out of 5 stars, summarizing that "Unbreakable makes small nods to adult pop, peppering the processed music with tasteful piano and light guitar riffs and keeping bright, danceable grooves to a minimum.
+Lauren Murphy from Entertainment.ie called Unbreakable "far from the perfect pop album — in fact, it's rather boring for the most part — but it does confirm that Backstreet Boys aren't quite ready for the scrap heap just yet."
+Christian Hoard from Rolling Stone gave the album two out of five stars, summarizing that "Unbreakable makes small nods to adult pop, peppering the processed music with tasteful piano and light guitar riffs and keeping bright, danceable grooves to a minimum.
 But the material stinks worse than ever."